JonasHarnau/apc/README.md

 ## Latest changes

+Version 0.3.0 substantially expands the functionality of Version 0.2.0.
+* Parameter plots with standard errors
+* Simulations based on estimated model
+* Creating sub-samples and models based on those
+* Bartlett and F-tests for misspecification
+* Non-nested testing between log-normal and over-dispersed Poisson

-Version 0.2.0 is a complete rething of the package.
+Version 0.2.0 is a complete rethink of the package.
 It introduces the ``Model`` Class as the primary object of interest.
 This has now been expanded to match the functionality of the last version 0.1.0.
 As such, 0.2.0 is unfortunately **not** downward compatible!